cullen-andrews/etl-project/README.md

 Then, we read in the Streaming data and combined fields “Year,” changing "Year" from an integer to a string, and “Title” into one string field “year_title” in order to create a unique combination of year and title, in case of duplicate movie titles and also in order to match to the imdb_df, which we merge on next.
 <br>
 <br>
 Because the relationship between the <em>imdb_df</em> and <em>streaming_df</em> was one-to-one, we decided to merge them together in order to have one dataframe of complete data instead of two with several columns of repeating data.
-We used an inner join on <em>year_title* field.
+We used an inner join on <em>year_title</em> field.
 This resulted in 231 movies.
 <br>
 <br>
 Then, we created a new dataframe <em>merge_clean_df</em> where we renamed two columns, dropped 11 unneeded columns and reordered columns in order for our primary key column to be first.
 Then we renamed it to <em>movies_df</em>.